 Planting Container-Grown Trees

 Dig a hole that is 2 to 3 times wider than the diameter of the container.
-The depth of the hole should be the height of the rootball (after the extra soil has been removed to reveal the root flare).
+The depth of the hole should be the height of the rootball (after the extra soil has been removed to reveal the trunk flare).
 Slope the sides of the hole so the top of the hole is several inches wider than the bottom.

 In poorly drained soils, the depth of the hole should be approximately two-thirds the height of the soil ball.